3 Solutions to Solve Your Density-Based Shipping Woes

 To obtain more competitive pricing, we recommend acquiring spot quotes any time you need to ship something oversized (8 to 10 feet in length).
 Spot quotes allow carriers to provide you with real-time pricing based on their current volume capacities and available trailer space.
 This not only secures your freight a spot on the trailer, but allows you to shop around for the best rates, which will differ according the availabilities of each carriers’ network at the time of inquiry.

-Freight All Kind rates (FAKs) are negotiated between carriers and shippers, and allow shippers to group multiple classes of freight into one class for an agreed upon rate.
+Freight All Kind (FAK) rates are negotiated between carriers and shippers, and allow shippers to group multiple classes of freight into one class for an agreed upon rate.
 These rates both save shippers money and guarantee carriers volume when set up correctly.
+Instead of figuring out which freight class to choose, FAK offers the density-based shipping method for greater price accuracy.

 How do they work?
 Let’s say that you regularly ship items at classes 150, 175, and 200 respectively.
-If you negotiate with your carrier to ship them all at FAK 150, this allows you to take advantage of lower class rates on the items that would typically be billed at classes 175 and 200.
+If you negotiate with your carrier to ship them all at FAK 150, this allows you to take advantage of lower class rates on the items that would typically be billed at classes 175 and 200 (due to density-based shipping).
 Not only that, but FAKs can protect you from billing adjustments on freight that would typically be re-classed after being weighed or dimmed by the carrier.

 For example, if a pallet you classed at 175 was dimmed or re-weighed by the carrier and found to be larger than stated, this could result in re-classification of your freight, which could cost more.
 But, since your FAK allows you to ship classes 150, 175, and 200 all at the same rate, even if re-classification bumps your class up to 200, your rate would not be affected.